adyeths/u2o/README-orefs.md

 ## What Is This Thing?

 This is an _**experimental**_ script that I wrote in an attempt to parse cross references and add the needed osisRef attribute to the reference tags in osis files.
-It is intended to eventually be integrated into u2o, but it needs a LOT more testing before that happens.
+It needs a LOT more testing.

+_I had originally intended to integrate orefs functionality into u2o.
+After much thought I’ve decided that it's better to keep it separate._

 ## Why Did I Attempt This